Build a session

 proxy.tempo = 128

-The proxy records calls as ModuleIr without connecting to the engine.
+The proxy records calls as GraphIr without connecting to the engine.
 Useful for building reusable module templates.

 Define reusable modules as traced functions.
-The first parameter is a ModuleProxy — it records calls without starting audio:
+The first parameter is a GraphProxy — it records calls without starting audio:

 def drums(m, tempo=128):

-The decorated function returns a frozen ModuleIr.
+The decorated function returns a frozen GraphIr.
 Call it with any extra arguments — the proxy parameter is injected automatically.

-kr.instantiate(ir, prefix) replays a ModuleIr with namespaced nodes and returns a ModuleHandle:
+kr.instantiate(ir, prefix) replays a GraphIr with namespaced nodes and returns a GraphHandle:

 d = kr.instantiate(drums_ir, "drums")